top of page

 Looking from Cartwright Street towards Blue Anchor Yard, Royal Mint Estate on the site of what was Rosemary Lane, Whitechapel E1.
 (Photographed May 2023 © Breda Corish)

-The last blog post explored representations of Irish life in the area of Whitechapel known as Rosemary Lane.
-Walking today through the modern housing of the Royal Mint Estate which now occupies that space between Royal Mint Street and East Smithfield, we have to exert our imagination to envisage the jumble of courts and alleyways which once defined this heart of Irish Whitechapel.
-For the dissertation I wrote in the final year of my history BA, I immersed myself in the experience of sickness and death in Rosemary Lane in the summer of 1848.
+Walking today through the modern housing of the Royal Mint Estate which now occupies the space between Royal Mint Street and East Smithfield that was once known as Rosemary Lane, it's hard to imagine the jumble of overcrowded courts and alleyways which once defined this heart of Irish Whitechapel.
+For the dissertation I wrote in the final year of my history BA back in 2023, I immersed myself in the experience of sickness and death in Rosemary Lane of 1848.
 That was the time of London's second cholera epidemic and was coincident with an influx of refugees from Famine in Ireland.

-This blog post will explore the experiences of the Irish workers and destitute poor in the early days of public health.
+This blog post will explore the experiences of Whitechapel's Irish poor in the early days of public health.
 And how Irish cultural practices around death and dying clashed with the new practices of sanitary reform.

 Featured locations: